Approximability of deep computations: Computations and ultracomputations with countably many features

 \section{Computations and ultracomputations with countably many features}

-This section expands on the outline in Section §\ref{sec:intro}, summarizing the results of subsequent sections~§\ref{sec:CCS}–§\ref{sec:DI-computability} in the special setting of computations (and ultracomputations obtained therefrom) involving states $v$ characterized by (at most) countably many real-valued “observable features”~$P(v)$; readers interested in the general framework (when states are possibly characterized by uncountably many features) should skip forward to~§\ref{sec:CCS}.
+In this section, we present a self-contained abridged summary, for the special case when the computation structures are countable, of the more general results expounded in \S\S~\ref{S:deep-comp}–\ref{sec:DI-computability}.; readers interested in the general framework (when states are possibly characterized by uncountably many features) should skip forward to~§\ref{sec:CCS}.
 Proofs in this section are omitted if they are presented in subsequent sections.